david-delafuente/david-delafuente/README.md

 2. __The style of the project is copied?__

-   _No, I decided this tyle inspired on different webs that I can see working and developing websites, using new tendencies and trying to create a clear website, easy to navigate_.
+_No, I decided this style inspired by different webs that I've seen working and developing websites, using new tendencies and trying to create a clear website, easy to navigate_.

 To answer this question we use an unordered list:
 * First point